 - In the TV Tropes page for Saved from Development Hell, it is stated that projects can stay in Development Hell for decades, and states that this is Not Hyperbole — and it isn't.
 Works finally emerging from Development Hell after 10 years or more are:

 - Whateley Universe: Several early stories had people joking about how one of these days someone would make Phase mad and suddenly the national economy would strike back.
 Turns out that was never a joke.
 In 'Ayla and the Great Shoulder Angel Conspiracy 6' Phase gets angry enough to sic the patent law departments at every single electronics company on two mad scientists who pissed him off, just to bankrupt them.
 He only calls it off because a friend came up with a nastier plan - namely unleashing a whole bunch of other angry Mad Scientists.

-- The Angry Beavers episode "Same Time Last Week" focuses on Dagget annoying his brother Norbert.
-Norb threatens to punch Dag into last week, and he does...
-Only for Dagget to start annoying him all over again.
-It goes on and on, until finally when trying avoid annoying Norb, he ends up getting punched into prehistoric times.
+- The Angry Beavers episode "Same Time Last Week" focuses on Daggett annoying his brother Norbert.
+Norb threatens to punch Dag into last week, and he does... only for Daggett to start annoying him all over again.
+It goes on and on, until finally when trying to avoid annoying Norb, he ends up getting punched back to the stone age.

 - On an episode of Codename: Kids Next Door, Cree threatens to turn the treehouse upside down if Numbuh One doesn't tell her where her sister is.
-He tells her he'd like to see her try.
-Cut to the treehouse literally turned upside down and Numbuh One stating he didn't think she could actually do it.
+He tells her to go ahead and try it.
+Smash Cut to the treehouse literally turned upside down and a dazed and very bruised up Numbuh One stating he didn't think she could actually do it.

 Cyril: I got the 50 million in bearer bonds.

 Spelvin: No, I mean I literally don't believe you.